NixTS/woodworking-club/README.md

 + [WebAIM Contrastchecker](https://webaim.org/resources/contrastchecker/)
   + The WebAIM contrast checker was used to check the color theme to allow  accessibility for visually impaired users.
 + [Favicon](https://favicon.io/)
-  + Favicon.io was used to make the site favicon
+  + Favicon.io was used to make the websites favicon
 + [Techsini](http://techsini.com/multi-mockup/index.php)
-  + tecnisih.com Multi Device Website Mockup Generator was used to create the Mock up image in this README
+  + techsini.com Multi Device website Mockup Generator was used to create the Mock up image in this README

 ***
 ## **Testing**